 Intrigued by the past?
-Step back in time visiting Jefferson's quaint historic districts.
+Step back in time by visiting Jefferson's quaint historic districts.
 Delight in beautifully restored buildings with period pieces and follow the building of communities into a melting pot of cultures from countries including Germany, Italy, Spain and France.